 The key to getting it nice and crispy and blacked on the edges is spreading it out.
 If you pack the broccoli too tight on the baking sheet it will just steam and get soggy.
 This does, however, mean you won’t have any leftovers.
 Maybe make two or three sheets worth 😉 A whole head of broccoli just doesn’t last more than 5 minutes in our house.

-Toss the broccoli florets with a little olive oil, lemon juice, minced garlic or roasted garlic, and lots of salt and pepper.
+Toss the broccoli florets with a little olive oil, lemon juice, minced garlic, and lots of salt and pepper.
 Then you crank the heat all the way up to 450 and let them roast 20 minutes.

 I love this as an easy dinner with some chicken breasts on the sheet pan too.
 Maybe some thinly sliced baby red potatoes 😉